shrinerb/shrine/doc/creating_persistence_plugins.md

 ---
 id: creating-persistence-plugins
-title: Writing an Persistence Plugin
+title: Writing a Persistence Plugin
 ---

 This guide explains some conventions for writing Shrine plugins that integrate